pimarc/pms50-gns530/readme.md

 You can also use the alternate data MOD to fix this situation (see note below).

-# First release features
-- Better logic for approach loading and activation
-- Correcting the crazy U-turn bug
-- Activate leg now works on approach waypoints
-- Better DirectTo management and possibility to Direct to an approach icao waypoint
-- Bug correction when direct to an airport: it was then impossible to select an approach
-- Remove approach works now
-- Activate approach is not selectable if not relevant (ex already activated or no approach)
-- Display screen more readable
-- Airport list: Correcting flicking bug and enhancing the view
-- Adding a declutter level

 # Change log
+## V 1.0.22
+- VOR/LOC standby frequency automatically set to ILS/VOR frequency when loading or activating approach.
+- Last selected waypoint in map available for waypoint page
+- Changing some distance display in nearest pages (rounded)
 ## V 1.0.21
 - Workaround for the MSFS issue with adding waypoints (see note below)
 - Prevent removing and adding procedure waypoints
 - Bugfix: distance for DME-only station was not displayed
 - Added a dedicated second MOD for managing config and loadable flight plans (see note below)
 - Last selected waypoint in the map  page is available as the default waypoint to insert in the flight plan (insert from the map)
 - Current leg can be removed from the flight plan if not in NAV mode (blocked before)
 - Added a message if an approach is loaded but not activated less than 30nm from the destination
 - Bugfix: distance calculation on the flight plan for some waypoints